 Benefits of claiming the tax on super contributions

-Claiming a tax deduction for your personal super contribution (a.k.a. voluntary, after-tax, or non-concessional contribution) or standard member contribution has 3 main benefits:
+Claiming a tax deduction for your personal super contribution (a.k.a. voluntary, after-tax, or non-concessional contribution) or standard member contribution may have 3 main benefits:

 Pay less tax